-In 2023, the Government continued with the construction of a 2,809 km Standard Gauge Railway (SGR) estimated to cost \$7 billion.
-The construction of SGR which started in 2017, is expected to stimulate the economy and cut transport costs for investors as well as easy public transport.
-Tanzania SGR Railway network is said to be the 5th longest in the World after China, Spain, Japan, and France.
+In 2023, the Government continued with the construction of a 2,809-kilometer Standard Gauge Railway (SGR) estimated to cost \$7 billion.
+The construction of SGR, which started in 2017, is expected to stimulate the economy, cut transport costs for investors, and provide easy public transport.
+The Tanzania SGR Railway network is said to be the 5th longest in the world after China, Spain, Japan, and France.

-Tanzania's SGR uses electric locomotives which has the capacity to transport passengers and cargo shipments at 160 kilometres per hour.
-The SGR will link Tanzania, from the port of Dar es Salaam on the Indian Ocean to the port of Mwanza on the shore of Lake Victoria in northern Tanzania, and from there to neighbouring countries of Rwanda, Burundi, Uganda and the Democratic Republic of the Congo (DRC).
+Tanzania's SGR uses electric locomotives, which have the capacity to transport passengers and cargo shipments at 160 kilometers per hour.
+The SGR will link Tanzania, from the port of Dar es Salaam on the Indian Ocean to the port of Mwanza on the shore of Lake Victoria in northern Tanzania, and from there to the neighboring countries of Rwanda, Burundi, Uganda, and the Democratic Republic of the Congo (DRC).